HL7/davinci-deqm/input/pagecontent/change-notes.md

 Changes and Updates for version 2.1.0

 1. Added content for Gaps in Care reporting
-    - Updated Home Page about Gaps in Care Reporting and added new glossary
+    - Updated Home Page about Gaps in Care Reporting and added new glossary and acronym
+    - Updated General Guidance about Gaps in Care Reporting
-    - Added Gaps In Care Reporting under Framework
+    - Added Gaps In Care Reporting page under Framework
-    - Added Gaps in Care Example Use Cases under Example Use Cases
+    - Added Gaps in Care page under Example Use Cases
+    - Updated Profiles/Extensions page under FHIR Artifacts adding new profiles and extension defined for Gaps in Care
-    - Added Operations under FHIR Artifacts
+    - Added Operations page under FHIR Artifacts listing care-gaps operation defined for Gaps in Care
-    - Added profiles and extension for Gaps in Care to Profiles and Extensions
+    - Updated Terminology page under FHIR Artifacts adding new code system and value sets defined for Gaps in Care
+    - Updated capability statements under FHIR Artifacts adding new capability statements defined for Gaps in Care
-    - Added terminology for Gaps in Care to Terminology
+    - Updated Examples page with new examples created for Gaps in Care
-    - Added capability statements for Gaps in Care to CapabilityStatements
+    - Updated Downloads page with new schematrons for Gaps in Care

     {% include link-list.md %}